XMapper/XMapper/README.md

 Available via [NuGet](https://www.nuget.org/packages/XMapper).

-Automate the testing of all your object-to-object mappers with one line of unit test code via [XMapper.Testing](https://github.com/XMapper/XMapper.Testing).
+For testing of all your object-to-object mappers with one line of unit test code, see [XMapper.Testing](https://github.com/XMapper/XMapper.Testing).

 ## Introduction
 There's only one class in this package: `XMapper<TSource, TTarget>`.
 It has a single parameter of type `PropertyList`.